Browse all current and upcoming events, exhibitions, performances, lectures, and educational workshops exploring creativity from all angles.

 The Big Garden of Omaha

-Viewers with sound & sensory sensitivities use caution: this exhibition contains elements of noise and motion that may be overstimulating for some viewers.
+Viewers with light, sound, & sensory sensitivities use caution: this exhibition contains elements of noise and motion that may be overstimulating for some viewers.

 The Re•Purpose Exhibition features the following programs: